 They are miniature versions of your yesterday’s HRV measurement results.
 We bring them into one place, so you can quickly see how your state changed during the day.

 The report includes measurements taken with your smartphone camera, Apple Watch, and heart rate monitor.
-The message will show 15 measurements tops — our algorithm will choose the ones with the highest accuracy, and the remaining ones will stay in your feed and/or your Measurement History.
+The message will show 15 measurements tops — our algorithm will choose the ones with the highest accuracy, and the remaining ones will stay in your feed and/or your Health Journal / Measurement History.

-If you tap on a measurement icon, you’ll see your Stress, Productivity, and Energy scores, along with your heart rate.
+If you tap on a measurement icon, you’ll see your Stress, Energy, and Health scores, along with your heart rate.

 Why is the line colored?